minetest-mods-camp/minetest_orienteering/README.md

 both this mod and the default mod are enabled, the achievement “Master of Orienteering” will be added.

-This mod includes item help texts for `doc_items` of the Documentation System modpack.
+This mod includes item help texts for `tt` (Extended Tooltips mod) and `doc_items` of the Documentation System modpack.

 ## Tools
 The orienteering tools are used automatically.
 To use them, you only need to